vle-forge/vle-project.org/content/packages/vle.recursive.md

 # Introduction <a name="Introduction"></a>

-The package **vle.recursive** allows to perform recursive/embedded simulations.
-Based on the vle API, one can launch simulations of a nested model into a vle Dynamics.
+The package **vle.recursive** allows to perform multi-simulations.
+Based on the vle API, one can launch simulations of an embedded model into a vle Dynamics.
 It provides:

 * An API MetaManager for performing multi simulations
 * A dynamic based on this API that can be configured by experimental conditions